thomas-armitage-at/JBCA_Hack_Night_2019/README.md

 # JBCA_Hack_Night_2019
 Resources used for the JBCA hack night 18/11/2019.

-Includes the edge_list data and example notebook.
+For the slides and data see: https://drive.google.com/drive/folders/1S5SoIMMBKnEQuQgOCi8ZDHS1uvY1KcLJ?usp=sharing